Commercial Bank of Scotland: The early years

 It was always the intention to create a national branch structure and Bank's note issue was used as a form of early advertising: "it was the policy of the directors to arrange for note `circulators` throughout the country as a preliminary to actual agencies, the object being to familiarize the general public with the new Bank".
 The Commercial enjoyed immediate success and within twelve months it was "doing a fair proportion of the Banking business in Edinburgh and Leith", and had five branches outside the City.
 Within two years there were 11 branches and 30 by 1830.
 This success was despite the first manager having no banking experience and being "slow to learn" to the extent that he was removed in little more than a year.
 His successor, Alexander MacArtney, had been trained by private bankers and "was a man of real depth and ability".

 In the late 1830s, a sizeable sum was stolen from the bank during a major highway robbery in Armadale, when the stagecoach between Glasgow and Edinburgh was robbed by four assailants.
 In the robbery, some £6000 in notes, gold and silver coins was stolen from a cargo trunk belonging to the bank.
 Two of the robbers, George Gilchrist and George Davidson were found guilty of the robbery and sentenced to death.
-While Gilchrist was hanged in public on the 3rd August 1831, Davidson managed to escape with the aid of relatives and escaped on a ship, eventually settling in New York.
+While Gilchrist was hanged in public on 3 August 1831, Davidson managed to escape with the aid of relatives and escaped on a ship, eventually settling in New York.

 The bank had been keen to obtain a royal charter from the outset but it did not succeed until 1831.
 The title figure chosen to be the nominal head of the bank was James Maitland, 8th Earl of Lauderdale, the first of four Earls of Lauderdale to serve as governor over a period of fifty years.

 In 1834, after several years of success, they built a hugely impressive new headquarters on George Street in Edinburgh, designed by David Rhind.